olekaspt/Templates/README.md

 I took the code from Lab01 and make a couple of changes.
 First I deleted the ArrayBased LinkedList.

+## Modify usage of soon to be Tempalte classes

 Next change the all usages of classes to be templates.
 From:
 ```cpp